Leave Her to Heaven: Critical response

 The film was cited by director Martin Scorsese as one of his favorite films and assessed "Gene Tierney is one of the most underrated actresses of the Golden Era."

 Rotten Tomatoes reported that 85% of critics gave the film a positive review, based on 65 reviews.
-The consensus summarizes: "Leave Her to Heaven suffers from a surfeit of unlikable characters, but the solid cast – led by an outstanding Gene Tierney – makes it hard to turn away."
+The site's consensus describes it as: "Leave Her to Heaven suffers from a surfeit of unlikable characters, but the solid cast – led by an outstanding Gene Tierney – makes it hard to turn away."

 In the decades after its release, the film garnered a cult following.
 Critic Emanuel Levy attributes its cult status to its blurring of genres, ultimately resulting in a "one of a kind work."
-In 2018, it was selected for the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 2018, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Leave Her to Heaven was restored by the Academy Film Archive, in conjunction with Twentieth Century Fox, in 2006.